 There’s a growing recognition and desire for a low-carbon 'green recovery' as we emerge from crisis.
-But Partner in Forestry, Andy Turnbull, asks if a new way of valuing forests could be the real catalyst for a step change in UK woodland creation?
+We ask if a new way of valuing forests could be the real catalyst for a step change in UK woodland creation?

 Tree planting across the UK totalled 13,460 hectares for the year to 31 March 2020, according to the latest official figures, with 80% undertaken in Scotland.
 This is less than half of the UK Government’s target - 30,000 hectares of new woodland every year by 2025.

 The 30,000 per hectare target was a recommendation put forward by the Committee on Climate Change who highlighted the benefits that tree planting can have on sequestering CO2 and tackling climate change.

 Planting more forests of all types, modern productive timber producing woodlands in particularly, will support a green recovery but we are yet to see a step-change in woodland expansion and restoration across the UK.
 Perhaps a new report by the Boston Consulting Group (BCG) will provide increased recognition of the wider ‘value of forests’ and stimulate the much-needed boost to UK woodland creation targets.